 Before joining The Book Guild in 2017, Jonathan worked for many years, and in many different roles, within the publishing industry.
 He has previously run several different major bookshops in London, and in the publishing world he has worked for Oxford University Press, Chrysalis Books, Anova Books and Phaidon, with an emphasis on sales and marketing.

 Lauren joined Troubador Publishing in 2011 after graduating with a degree in journalism.
 Among other roles, Lauren heads the editorial submissions team at The Book Guild, responsible for making decisions on taking on new projects and helping to coordinate the forthcoming publishing list.
-(Lauren is on maternity leave until summer 2021.)

 In 2018, Rosie became Deputy Head of Production at Troubador, responsible for coordinating the production of all Book Guild Ltd titles.
 She graduated from with a degree in Media Communications and Film Studies.
 After working in legal administration, she joined Troubador Publishing Ltd in 2016 as Production Assistant, was promoted to Production Controller and is now Assistant Production Manager.